Vidit-Keshari/2d-Minecraft/README.md

 ## Discontinuation letter:
 This project is officially discontinued by VGames and will not recieve any updates.
 However, this game is not being removed.

 As a result any bugs or glitches will not be fixed.
-New features will not be added
+New features will not be added.

 ---